praekeltfoundation/docker-py-base/README.md

 #### `praekeltfoundation/python-base`
 [![Docker Pulls](https://img.shields.io/docker/pulls/praekeltfoundation/python-base.svg?style=flat-square)](https://hub.docker.com/r/praekeltfoundation/python-base/)

-Provides Debian- and Alpine Linux-based Python images with some utility scripts, `dumb-init`, and `gosu`.
+Provides Debian- and Alpine Linux-based Python images with some utility scripts, `tini`, and `gosu`.
 Also configures `pip` to not use a cache and to use the Praekelt.org Python Package Index.
 For more information about our Package Index, see [`praekeltfoundation/debian-wheel-mirror`](https://github.com/praekeltfoundation/debian-wheel-mirror).

 #### `praekeltfoundation/pypy-base`
 [![Docker Pulls](https://img.shields.io/docker/pulls/praekeltfoundation/pypy-base.svg?style=flat-square)](https://hub.docker.com/r/praekeltfoundation/pypy-base/)